 - Exposure to chemicals via landscaping and housekeeping operations.

 - Manufacturing work involving grinding and welding operations.

-- Overall, Pinnacol policyholders report that food service hazards in fast-food businesses, restaurants, and school districts account for the most burn injuries.
-You may be surprised at how much ground food service covers — you also find it in government institutions, hospitals, nursing homes and other healthcare facilities.
+- Overall, Pinnacol policyholders report that hazards in fast-food businesses, restaurants, and school districts account for the most burn injuries.
+You may be surprised at how many industries include food services — you also find it in government institutions, hospitals, nursing homes and other healthcare facilities.